yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 ### pulsar_catalog_file
 This file contains information about the pulsars in a Pulsar Timing Array (PTA).
 The file **survey_ska.mat** provides an example of a pulsar_catalog_file.

-### Inputs needed [This section can be removed as the inputs are explained above]
-1. input_parameter_file

-2. Pulsar catalog: [Why is this command included here?] skamsp=load('/path/to/the/file/survey_ska.mat');

-3. output_folder: name of the folder where the data realization will be stored.

 ### Subfunctions needed by GENSIMDATA